Chapter 9 : The One With The Chewed Quill

-I turned around at the sounds of James’ voice to face him, he was sitting at the table to the left of me and Michelle, with his friend William.
+I turned around at the sound of James’ voice to face him; he was sitting at the table to the left of me and Michelle, with his friend William.

 “Yeah?”
 I asked, wondering why James was talking to me in Potions.
 He only really talked to me in Muggle Studies, mainly because we didn’t have a chance to talk in the other lessons we did have together.

 “Maybe we could do a talent show for our Muggle Studies project?” he suggested to me.
 He seemed quite excited about this new idea he had.

 “Do you have any talents?”
 I asked him, wondering if he was still planning on performing like he was going to do earlier.

 “Oh, I have many,” he told me with a wink, which caused my stomach to clench and for William to scoff next to him.

 “We could maybe get the other students to ‘take part’ in it, make it an entire class activity.
 What do you think?”

 “Err...”
 I began, not sure what to say.